shockwaver/Wireless-Weather/readme.md

 Fritzing schematic included for the Arduino wireless nodes

-Wireless_node_transmitter - Code for the wireless nodes WirelessWeather_NodeMaster - Code for the wireless base station + laCrosse receiver Wireless_node_master - code for the just the wireless node base station
+- Wireless_node_transmitter - Code for the wireless nodes
+- WirelessWeather_NodeMaster - Code for the wireless base station + laCrosse receiver
+- Wireless_node_master - code for the just the wireless node base station
+- python/arduinoWeather.py - Python object for handling serial communication to Master base station

 For the RF24 library - I've used this one: https://github.com/tmrh20/RF24/